NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-Activity-HDFView-HDF5.md

 Notice that there is metadata associated with each group.

-- Double click on the "ORD" group located within the Domain_03 group.
-Notice in the metadata window that Ord contains data collected from the <a href="http://neoninc.org/science-design/field-sites/ordway-swisher-biological-station" target="_blank">NEON Ordway-Swisher Biological Station Field Site</a>.
+- Double click on the "OSBS" group located within the Domain_03 group.
+Notice in the metadata window that OSBS contains data collected from the <a href="http://neoninc.org/science-design/field-sites/ordway-swisher-biological-station" target="_blank">NEON Ordway-Swisher Biological Station Field Site</a>.

-Within the Ord group there are two more groups - Min_1 and Min_30.
+Within the OSBS group there are two more groups - Min_1 and Min_30.
 What data are contained within these groups?

-- Expand the "min_1" group wtihin the Ord site in Domain_03.
+- Expand the "min_1" group within the OSBS site in Domain_03.
 Notice that there are 5 more nested groups named "Boom_1, 2, etc".
-A boom refers to an arm that contains sensors, at a particular height on the tower.
-In this case, we are working with data collected using temperature sensors, mounted on the tower booms.
+A boom refers to an arm on a tower, which sits at a particular height and to which are attached sensors for collecting data on such variables as temperature, wind speed, precipitation, etc. In this case, we are working with data collected using temperature sensors, mounted on the tower booms.

 <i class="fa fa-star"></i> **Note:** The data used in this activity were collected by a temperature sensor mounted on a National Ecological Observatory Network (NEON) "flux tower".
 <a href="http://neoninc.org/science-design/collection-methods/flux-tower-measurements" target="_blank">Read more about NEON towers, here. </a>